activist-org/activist/README.md

 # Contributing [`⇧`](#contents)

 Work that is in progress or could be implemented is tracked in the [issues](https://github.com/activist-org/activist/issues) and [projects](https://github.com/activist-org/activist/projects).
-Please see the [contribution guidelines](https://github.com/activist-org/activist/blob/main/CONTRIBUTING.md) if you are interested in contributing to activist.
+Please see the [contribution guidelines](https://github.com/activist-org/activist/blob/main/CONTRIBUTING.md) if you are interested in contributing to activist, and feel free to reach out to us in the [discussions](https://github.com/activist-org/activist/discussions).
 Also check the [`-next release-`](https://github.com/activist-org/activist/labels/-next%20release-) and [`-priority-`](https://github.com/activist-org/activist/labels/-priority-) labels in the [issues](https://github.com/activist-org/activist/issues) for those that are most important, as well as those marked [`good first issue`](https://github.com/activist-org/activist/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that are tailored for first time contributors.

 After your first few pull requests organization members would be happy to discuss granting you further rights as a contributor, with a maintainer role then being possible after continued interest in the project. activist seeks to be an inclusive and supportive organization.
 We'd love to have you on the team!